deanpeters/product-manager-prompts/prompts/problem-framing-statement.md

 "Based on the session context, our customer's pains, gains, and jobs to be done, and our target problem space, please fill out the Problem Framing Canvas using the template below, rendered as Markdown in a Code Block.
-If you feel the context provided is insufficient, please prompt the product manager for additional information."
+If you feel the context provided is insufficient, please prompt me (the product manager) for additional information."

 ## Attribution:
 Created by Dean Peters, March 14, 2024.